 Finding the right balance

 Stephan Somogyi works in security and privacy product management at Google.
-He believes we need to start thinking more critically about our online behavior
+He believes that we need to start thinking more critically about our online behaviour

 What have you been working on?